nih-cfde/cfde-deriva/README.md

 metadata in the registry to document the change:

 1. Change the new release to "public-release" state
+2. Replace the built-in next-release description with a release date description
-2. Change the previous release to "obsoleted" state
+3. Change the previous release to "obsoleted" state

 If used in unexpected ways, the tool may move the alias but skip metadata updates, requiring the CFDE admin users to manually correct